-Online marketplaces are online platforms which connect merchants and potential customers with a view to enabling direct purchases.
-Online platforms that offer no direct purchasing functionality, but re-direct customers to other websites where goods and services can be purchased, are not considered online marketplaces for the purpose of these Guidelines, but advertising platforms.
+Online marketplaces connect merchants and potential customers with a view to enabling direct purchases and are generally providers of online intermediation services.
+Online services that offer no direct purchasing functionality, but re-direct customers to other websites where goods and services can be purchased, are considered as advertising services for the purpose of these Guidelines, not as online marketplaces171.

 Online marketplaces have become an important sales channel for suppliers and retailers, providing them with access to a large number of customers, as well as for end users.
 Online marketplaces may allow retailers to start selling online with lower initial investments.
-They may also facilitate cross-border sales and increase the visibility of, notably small and medium-sized, retailers that do not operate their own online shop or are not well known to end users.
+They may also facilitate cross-border sales and increase the visibility of, in particular small and medium-sized sellers that do not have their own online store or are not well known to end users.

-Suppliers may wish to restrict the use of online marketplaces by their buyers,115 for instance to protect the image and positioning of their brand, to discourage the sale of counterfeit products, to ensure sufficient pre- and post-sale services or to ensure that the retailer maintains direct a relationship with customers.
-The restrictions may range from a total ban on the use of online marketplaces to the imposition of certain qualitative requirements which the marketplaces must meet.
-For instance, suppliers may prohibit the use of marketplaces on which products are sold by auction, or they may require buyers to use specialised marketplaces, in order to ensure certain quality standards regarding the environment and parameters of the sale of their goods or services.
-Some qualitative requirements may de facto ban the use of online marketplaces, because no online marketplace is capable of meeting the requirement, for example, where the supplier requires that the logo of the online marketplace is not visible or requires that the domain name of any website used by the retailer contains the name of the retailer's business.
+Suppliers may wish to restrict the use of online marketplaces by their buyers172, for instance to protect the image and positioning of their brand, to discourage the sale of counterfeit products, to ensure sufficient pre- and post-sale services, or to ensure that the buyer maintains a direct relationship with customers.
+Such restrictions may range from a total ban on the use of online marketplaces to restrictions on the use of online marketplaces that do not meet certain qualitative requirements.
+For instance, suppliers may prohibit the use of marketplaces on which products are sold by auction, or they may require buyers to use specialised marketplaces, in order to ensure certain quality standards regarding the environment in which their goods or services may be sold.
+The imposition of certain qualitative requirements may de facto ban the use of online marketplaces, because no online marketplace is capable of meeting the requirements.
+This may be the case, for example, where the supplier requires that the logo of the

+171 See also paragraph (343).

+172 E-commerce Sector Inquiry Final Report, section 4.4.

+online marketplace is not visible, or it requires that the domain name of any website used by the retailer contains the name of the retailer's business.